What is a tooltip?

 4. Allow to confirm or exit

-Always make sure that users have a way to confirm or exit the tooltip, and the tooltip doesn’t remain covering parts of the task flow.
+Always ensure some navigation component within the tooltip so that users can confirm or exit and the tooltip doesn’t remain covering parts of the task flow.

 ❌ Don’t: